-Sometimes when people have dual nationality they assume that they can choose as they please.
-This is not the case, and making the wrong decision about where and how to get divorced could, in some instances, mean the difference between the process taking years rather than months and mean you are left counting the cost.
+Sometimes people with dual nationality assume they can freely choose which country to divorce in.
+This isn’t the case.
+Making the wrong decision about where and how to get divorced could, in some instances, mean the difference between the process taking years rather than months.
+And leave you counting the cost.

-Once you have made your decision, you may then be committed to deal with a whole range of other issues according to the law of the country you have chosen.
-Remember, you only get one chance when filing for divorce, so it’s important you make the right choices at the beginning.
-Brookman has been a leading expert in international divorce for many years, and we take great care in guiding our clients through the process to achieve the best outcome for them.
+Once you have made your decision about where to divorce, you’ll be obliged to deal with all issues according to the law of the country you have chosen.
+Remember, you only get one chance when filing for divorce, so it’s important you make the right choice at the beginning.
+Brookman is a leading, expert law firm having handled international divorce cases for many years.
+We take great care in guiding our clients through the process to achieve the best possible outcome.

-We are specialist international divorce lawyers and family solicitors and we advise clients who are either UK-based but originate from another country, or are living outside of the UK but have a connection with England or Wales.
+We are specialist international divorce lawyers and family solicitors.
+We advise clients who are either UK-based but originate from another country, or those living outside of the UK with a connection to England or Wales.

 We handle cases with connections all over the world, including:

 |Middle East and Persian Gulf||Central and South America|

 International Divorce: Financial Settlements

 Countries around the world have very different approaches to financial settlements on divorce.
 The UK is known to be flexible when it comes to division of property and spousal maintenance.
 In contrast some countries work to fixed rules such as a percentage of the main earner’s income.
 Other countries or jurisdictions have very restrictive rules.
 These variations in approach by different countries means that getting the jurisdiction right at the beginning is absolutely crucial.
 It’s also worth remembering that a court order is only effective in the county that made it.
 There may or may not be ways to enforce the ruling elsewhere and it is important to consider this in advance.
 If, for example financial assets awarded to one spouse are located elsewhere, that spouse may in some cases have a problem getting what he or she is entitled to.
 It’s always wise therefore to seek legal advice at the outset so you understand your options.